-My name is Judy and I am a qualified, experienced therapist and clinical supervisor.
-I work in a variety of settings supporting clients of all ages in exploring issues ranging from family relationships (including being a carer for a friend or family member) and bereavement or loss, to surviving abusive relationships and adjusting to diagnosis of chronic illness such as Chronic Fatigue Syndrome and Coeliac disease.
+My name is Judy and I am a qualified, experienced therapist, clinical supervisor and Holistic Integrated Creative Arts Therapy facilitator.
+I work in a variety of settings supporting clients in exploring issues ranging from family relationships (including being a carer for a friend or family member) and bereavement or loss, to surviving abusive relationships and adjusting to diagnosis of chronic illness such as Chronic Fatigue Syndrome and Coeliac disease.

-I work with clients from teenage to adult and offer a safe confidential space in which we can work together to help you find a way forward.
+I work with clients from late teenage to older adult and offer a safe confidential space in which we can work together to help you find a way forward.

 I believe that you are the expert in your experiences, so I will not diagnose and attempt to "fix" you, rather I will come along side you and support you in looking at your issues and help you find answers that are meaningful and right for you.
 I believe that you have your own inner strength, and that we can work together to build on that, enabling you to find solutions that are right for you, both inside and outside of the therapy environment.